bbmokhtari/django-translations/docs/reference/context.rst

    .. method:: __init__(self, entity, *relations)

-      Initiates a :class:`~translations.context.Context` with an entity and some relations of it.
+      Initialize a :class:`~translations.context.Context` with an entity and some relations of it.

       Processes the entity and the relations of it and defines them as